awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-computeenvironment-computeresources.md

 SPOT\_CAPACITY\_OPTIMIZED
  AWS Batch will select one or more instance types that are large enough to meet the requirements of the jobs in the queue, with a preference for instance types that are less likely to be interrupted\.
 This allocation strategy is only available for Spot Instance compute resources\.
 SPOT\_PRICE\_CAPACITY\_OPTIMIZED
  The price and capacity optimized allocation strategy looks at both price and capacity to select the Spot Instance pools that are the least likely to be interrupted and have the lowest possible price\.
 This allocation strategy is only available for Spot Instance compute resources\.
+We recommend that you use `SPOT_PRICE_CAPACITY_OPTIMIZED` rather than `SPOT_CAPACITY_OPTIMIZED` in most instances\.
-With `BEST_FIT_PROGRESSIVE`, `SPOT_CAPACITY_OPTIMIZED`, and `SPOT_PRICE_CAPACITY_OPTIMIZED` \(recommended\) allocation strategies using On\-Demand or Spot Instances, and the `BEST_FIT` strategy using Spot Instances, AWS Batch might need to go above `maxvCpus` to meet your capacity requirements\.
+With `BEST_FIT_PROGRESSIVE`, `SPOT_CAPACITY_OPTIMIZED`, and `SPOT_PRICE_CAPACITY_OPTIMIZED` allocation strategies using On\-Demand or Spot Instances, and the `BEST_FIT` strategy using Spot Instances, AWS Batch might need to go above `maxvCpus` to meet your capacity requirements\.
 In this event, AWS Batch never exceeds `maxvCpus` by more than a single instance\.
 *Required*: No
 *Type*: String
 *Allowed values*: `BEST_FIT_PROGRESSIVE | SPOT_CAPACITY_OPTIMIZED`